jeffcarp/talks/README.md

 - Just manage your data structures and write the HTML once, Angular will take care of the rest for you

-> "Your UI code should be declarative, and your app code should be imperative"
+## Structure of this talk

-## Did you hear?
+Did you hear?
 A Cat Cafe is coming to San Francisco.
 But cats are so difficult to manage!

-## We're going to build a CMS
+So we're going to build a CMS.

-Not a Content Management System
+Not a Content Management System, a **Cat Management System**.

-A **Cat Management System**

-## Structure of this talk

 - ng-app
 - ng-controller